-We test the combined conformal mapping and Riemannian wavefield extrapolation approach on a synthetic dataset computed on a rugged topographic surface.
-The geological model is a merger of common geologic features from the Canadian Foothills in northeastern British Columbia, Canada.
-The velocity model, shown in Figure 5, consists of steep thrust fault planes and complex folds typical of a mountainous thrust region.
+We test the conformal mapping and Riemannian wavefield extrapolation approach on a synthetic dataset computed on a rugged topographic surface.
+The geological model is a merger of common geologic features from the Canadian Foothills.
+The velocity model, shown in the top panel of Figure 4, consists of steep thrust fault planes and complex folds typical of a mountainous thrust region.
 The topographic boundary of interest is demarcated by the velocity model discontinuity nearest to the surface.
-The total relief of the Earth's surface in this model is approximately 1600 m.
+The total relief of the Earth's surface in this model is 1600 m.
 Also note that the complex near-surface velocity structure should present a significant imaging challenge (Gray and Marfurt, 1995).

-Figure 6 shows the result of using conformal mapping to construct a coordinate system that incorporates the topography shown in Figure 5.
+Figure 3 shows the a conformally mapped coordinate system that incorporates the topography shown in top panel of Figure 4.
 One important observation is that topography causes focusing of the coordinate system.
 In particular, the coordinate system compresses under local topographic maxima, and expands beneath local topographic minima.
-This suggests that Jacobian spreading factor, J, in (3) will be strongly dependent on the local radius of curvature of the topographic surface.
+This suggests that Jacobian spreading factor J in (3) will be strongly dependent on the local radius of curvature of the topographic surface.
 However, as the topographic fronts move farther from the surface, the topographic influenced diminishes and the fronts move toward becoming a flat datum.
-(Hence, this approach could be used for wavefield datuming.)
+(Hence, this approach could also be used for wavefield datuming.)